-The use of edge computing in the enterprise is set to dramatically expand as companies and consumers alike connect more devices to the internet, as superfast 5G network services expand their reach and as organizations pursue opportunities enabled by the technology.
+The use of edge computing in the enterprise is dramatically expanding as companies and consumers connect more devices to the internet, as superfast 5G network services expand their reach and as organizations pursue opportunities enabled by the technology.

 This article is part of